NYUAppSec/appsec_hw1/README.md

 is this small), it's a lot of work, and just because a fuzzer stops finding bugs doesn't mean that the program is bug-free!

-Realistically, this program is probably salvageable in its current state.
+Realistically, this program is probably not salvageable in its current state.
 It would be better in this case to rewrite it from scratch, either in C using a very defensive programming style, or in a safer language like Python or Rust.
 In the "clean" directory, you can find